bzgec/minunit/README.md

 }
 ```

-Check out `example` folder to see a more detailed example.
-With terminal move to the `example`
+Check out `examples` folder to see a more detailed example.
+With terminal move to the `examples`
 folder and execute `make run`

 Which should produce some thing like: